planttheidea/moize/README.md

 All values provided are the number of operations per second (ops/sec) calculated by the [Benchmark suite](https://benchmarkjs.com/).
 Note that `underscore`, `lodash`, and `ramda` do not support mulitple-parameter memoization, so they are not included in those benchmarks.

-Each benchmark was performed using the default configuration of the library, with a fibonacci calculation based on a starting parameter of `35`, using single and multiparameters based on difference object types.
+Each benchmark was performed using the default configuration of the library, with a fibonacci calculation based on a starting parameter of `35`, using single and multiple parameters with different object types.
 The results were averaged to determine overall speed across all scenarios.

 | Name         | Overall (average) | Single (average) | Multiple (average) | Single (primitive) | Single (Array) | Single (Object) | Multiple (primitive) | Multiple (Array) | Multiple (Object) |
 | ------------ | ----------------- | ---------------- | ------------------ | ------------------ | -------------- | --------------- | -------------------- | ---------------- | ----------------- |